natebragg/ratl/README.md

 Ratl is also not defect-free.
 There are a few bugs in it.
 For example, if a function unconditionally recurses on the tail of its input, it loops instead of halting.
-If you feed it super-linear programs, Ratl may give confusing and incorrect answers rather than deciding that the analysis is infeasible.
 It also derives incorrect resource usage for literals.
 If you name two functions the same, the analysis of their callers will probably be wrong.
-If you use a variable twice, the analysis can sometimes be incorrect.

 Ratl analysis gets quadratically larger with the size of the abstract syntax tree of the program it's told to analyze.
 Much more than 500 modestly-sized